-Application Note 71: The TO E will implement appropriate measures to continuously counter physical manipulation and physical probing.
+Application Note 76: The TO E will implement appropriate measures to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TOE can by no means detect attacks on all of its elements.
+Therefore, permanent protection against these attacks is required ensuring that the TSP could not be violated at any time.
+Hence, 'automatic response' means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.